-Issue Implications Corporate Plan Having an adopted Statement of Licensing Policy for Sex Establishments and Sexual Entertainments Venues satisfies the corporate objective of: A Council to be proud of Financial, Resource and Property There are no direct financial implications For Swale Council concerning this matter at present.
+Issue Implications Corporate Plan Having an adopted Statement of Licensing Policy for Sex Establishments and Sexual Entertainments Venues aligns with objectives in the adopted corporate plan 2020-2023 Financial, Resource and Property There are no direct financial implications For Swale Council concerning this matter at present.
 However, if at any time in the future the policy was subject to legal challenge, there could be costs associated with this process.
-Legal and Statutory The relevant legislation in relation to the regulation of sex establishments and sexual entertainment venues is contained within Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 (as amended) Crime and Disorder The powers allowed within the licensing regime for sex establishments and sexual entertainment venues allow the Council to tackle issues of concern to communities around crime and antisocial behaviour that may sometimes be associated with sex establishments.
-Environmental Sustainability None identified Health and Wellbeing Child Protection Services is named within the Policy as a consultee and the possibility of children or other vulnerable persons being harmed or exploited by the provision of sexual entertainment or the operation of sex shops or sex cinemas is referred to in the Policy as one of the specified matters to which the authority will have consideration in deciding whether or not to grant an application.
+Legal, Statutory and Procurement The relevant legislation in relation to the regulation of sex establishments and sexual entertainment venues is contained within Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 (as amended) Crime and Disorder The powers allowed within the licensing regime for sex establishments and sexual entertainment venues allow the Council to tackle issues of concern to communities around crime and antisocial behaviour that may sometimes be associated with sex establishments.
+Environment and Climate/Ecological Emergency None identified.
+Health and Wellbeing Child Protection Services is named within the Policy as a consultee and the possibility of children or other vulnerable persons being harmed or exploited by the provision of sexual entertainment or the operation of sex shops or sex cinemas is referred to in the Policy as one of the specified matters to which the authority will have consideration in deciding whether or not to grant an application.
+Safeguarding of Children, Young People and Vulnerable Adults Child Protection Services is named within the Policy as a consultee and the possibility of children or other vulnerable persons being harmed or exploited by the provision of sexual entertainment or the operation of sex shops or sex cinemas is referred to in the Policy as one of the specified matters to which the authority will have consideration in deciding whether or not to grant an application.
 Risk Management and Health and Safety Whilst each individual application will be judged on its own merits a policy ensures a transparent and consistent approach to licensing that would reduce the opportunity for challenge through the courts.
 Challenges to a particular decision are more likely to fail if we can demonstrate that we have adhered to our published policy and there is no justifiable reason to depart from it.
 Any departure from the policy will be based on material evidence and documents giving clear and compelling reasons for doing so.
-Equality and Diversity None identified Privacy and Data Protection Normal data protection and privacy rules will apply
+Equality and Diversity Section 149 of the Equality Act 2010 obliges public authorities in the exercise of their functions to have due regard to the need to eliminate discrimination, harassment and victimisation, to advance equality of opportunity between the sexes and to foster good relations between the sexes.
+If SEV licences were granted the Council would be able to attach conditions to licences as appropriate, for example to protect performers from harassment and any threat to their dignity and to address any suggestion that women may be less welcome in premises than men.
+The fears of women and vulnerable persons using the vicinity of the premises can be addressed in decisions as to the locations of such facilities and by conditions.
+Privacy and Data Protection Normal data protection and privacy rules will apply